Gluten Free Focaccia Flatbread topped with sliced black olives and fresh rosemary. Made Vegan with aquafaba instead of eggs!

 - In a separate mug, mix the baking soda & white vinegar together to fizz up then fold into the mixture.
 Smooth the dough out into your prepared tin with oiled hands

-- Cover with a sheet of cling film and pop in store somewhere warm for 45 minutes to an hour to prove, in which time it should rise and puff up.
+- Cover with a sheet of cling film and store somewhere warm for 45 minutes to an hour to prove, in which time it should rise and puff up.
 I like to keep mine in the microwave or previously warm oven for this part.

 - Preheat the oven to 375°F/ 190°C